josejimenez55/Game-Of-Life/README.md

-A /crude/ implementation of the Game of Life in Python
+A _crude_ implementation of the Game of Life in Python